Chemical Product and Process Design Courses

 For over 70 years, the Department of Chemical and Biomolecular Engineering has offered a two-course sequence in product and process design.
 The Fall course, CBE 400, is a lecture course that introduces the basics of product and process design.
 The Spring course, CBE 459, has been devoted entirely to the solution of design problems in groups of two, three, or four students.
 Timely problems are provided mostly by consultants from the local chemical industry who visit the University on Tuesday afternoons to assist the students throughout the Spring semester.

 For a description of the courses, see Capstone Chemical Product and Process Design Courses: Industry and Faculty Interactions, an article prepared for the Capstone Design Conference, University of Illinois, May 31- June 2, 2012.
-Also, see the course syllabus for CBE 400 and for CBE 459, the list of Reserve Books in the Van Pelt Reserves Desk, First Floor of the Van Pelt Library, and a website that provides special assistance for CBE 400-459 students provided by the Librarians.
+Also, see the course syllabus for CBE 400 and for CBE 459, the list of Reserve Books, and a website that provides special assistance for CBE 400 and 459 students provided by the Librarians.

 Student Design Projects